hackoregon/cropcompass-vagrant/README.md

 Second, during the provisioning, the script that installs Django copies the Django API code from `/vagrant/cropcompass` to `/home/vagrant/cropcompass`.
 The server points to this copy!

 So if you want to work on the Django code:

 1. `sudo service nginx stop`.
 This will stop the server.
 2. `workon cropcompass`.
 This will activate the Python virtualenv.
-3. Go into `/vagrant/cropcompass`.
-As noted above, this is mirrored on the host.
+3. `cd /vagrant/cropcompass`.
+As noted above, this directory is mirrored on the host.
 4. `./manage.py runserver 0.0.0.0:8000 &`.
-This will start a development server.
+This will start a development server in the background.
 Browse to `localhost:8000` to see your results.
 5. Work on the Django code.
 When you have the results you want, do the following:
     1. Stop the development server: `kill -TERM %1`.
     2. Back up and replace the Django code the server is using: